 - Go on a backyard bug hunt.
 Grab a magnifying glass and search for spiderwebs, camouflaged critters, pollinators, etc.

 - Play with sticks and see how many things that stick can turn into.

 - Do shadow drawings of favorite toys such as dinosaurs or animals.
 Check out this article for more shadow drawing inspiration.

 - Bring out the water table or create your own with buckets or plastic bins.
 Grab some small containers such as old butter or yogurt containers and watch their imaginations go to work.

 - Go on an alphabet or shape hunt.
 Look for letters or shapes in the outdoors such as a rectangle brick or the letter V-shaped by tree branches.
 Challenge older kiddos to find the letters of their name or see if your toddler can find 3 different shapes in the backyard.

 Enjoying the outdoors is as easy as stepping out your front door!
 Need some extra motivation for getting your family out the door, taking advantage of the many benefits of nature?
-Join the Hike it Baby 30 Virtual Challenge!
-REGISTER FOR THE APRIL CHALLENGE TODAY!
+Join the Hike it Baby 30 Challenge!
+REGISTER FOR THE CHALLENGE TODAY!